LIMITED TIME OFFER BLACK FRIDAYsale

 Gels, creams, and patches tend to be on the more expensive side, reaching up to $700 for a month’s supply.

-To find out if the program is right for you, just answer a few questions about your symptoms and medical history.
-Then, you’ll be able to schedule a virtual call with the Rex MD care team.
+To find out if the program is right for you, just answer some questions about your symptoms and medical history.
+Your provider will order lab work for you to help determine if you’re eligible for TRT or another testosterone solution available through the program.

 Get started today.